konsoletyper/teavm-site/_docs/runtime/metaprogramming.md

 ```

 Here, our method simply delegates all work to `getFooImpl`, which is a native method marked with `@Meta` annotation.
 This annotation does all magic.
-It tells compiler to generate body of `getFooImpl` by inoking another `getFooImpl`
+It tells compiler to generate body of `getFooImpl` by invoking another `getFooImpl`
 method with slightly different signature.
 It's quite easy to find the difference: returning value must be `void`,
 the `ReflectClass` argument must correspond to `Class` and `Value` argument must correspond to any other argument.
 Note that only one argument can be of `ReflectClass` type.